smlaage/Ultrasonic-I2C-Module/README.md

 # Ultrasonic-I2C-Module
-A module comprising 5 ultrasonic distance sensors and I2C interface
+A module comprising 5 ultrasonic distance sensors and I2C interface.

 This is an experimental module housing 5 ultrasonic distances sensors (HC-SR04) on one board.
 The sensors are managed by a dedicated ATMega328 which continuously reads the distance measures and makes them available via I2C to a connected host system (typically an Arduino or a Raspberry Pi).
 The module is intended to support autonomous model cars to find their way without collisions.